BCODMO/bcodmo_frictionless/README.md

 _Parameters_:

+- `resources` - a list of resources to perform this operation on
 - `fields` - a list of new_fields
   - `functions` - a list of functions for the new field
     - `boolean`- boolean string for this function.
 See notes for details on boolean string